-Our High-Density Polyethylene (HDPE) bushings are a definite upgrade over Delrin and stock bushings.
-It can handle a wider range of conditions than Delrin and will wear better.
-It's still cheaper than replacing stock but you should expect better performance out of it.
+High-Density Polyethylene (HDPE) bushings are a definite upgrade over Delrin and stock bushings.
+They can handle a wider range of conditions than Delrin and will wear better.
+However, this type of bushing still wears over time and needs replaced occasionally.
+Which brings us to UHMW.

 UHMW is also self lubricating.
 That means that there’s less friction between the bushing and the pivot joint.
 Even if it wasn’t one of the most resilient materials on Earth, it would take a lot longer for it to wear down due to its perfectly smooth and lubricated interface with the pivot joint.

-When you combine those 2 aspects of UHMW you're left with a material that's perfectly suited for use as an A arm bushing.
-So that's what we make our bushings out of.
-They'll last a very, very long time and are the perfect choice to replace your stock bushings with.
-And you don't want to wait until your stock bushings start going bad; by then you've already started to wear out your other components.
+When you combine those 2 aspects of UHMW, you’re left with a material that’s perfectly suited for use as an A-arm bushing.
+So that’s what we make our bushings out of.
+They’ll last a very, very long time—so long that you may not even have to replace them in the entire lifetime of your machine.
+They are the perfect choice to replace your stock bushings with.
+And you don’t want to wait until your stock bushings start going bad; by then you’ve already started to wear out your other components.